 Wrist anatomy is the study of the bones, ligaments and other structures in the wrist.
 The wrist joint is a complex joint which connects the forearm to the hand, allowing a wide range of movement.
 However, it is susceptible to injury, especially from repetitive strain.

-The Ulna is the larger of the two forearm bones, although it tapers at the wrist end, to become narrower than the Radius at this point.
+The radius and ulna are the long bones of the forearm.
+The ulna is the larger of the two bones, although it tapers at the wrist end, to become narrower than the Radius.
 The Radius is positioned on the thumb side of the wrist, and the ulna on the little finger side.

 - Lunate -proximal

 - Capitate – distal

 - Trapezoid – distal